 An introduction to the academic structures and expectations of the University, this course is available to all entering freshmen in the fall semester.
 The course includes participation in Week of Welcome.
 UNI 100 courses are facilitated by staff members from across the campus community and include an upperclassman student peer mentor to assist you in the course.

-An in-depth introduction to college life, covering areas such as academic expectations and skills, personal adjustments, and social issues, this course, intended for freshmen, is limited to special populations of students including conditionally admitted students.
+Dedicated sections of this course for conditionally admitted students include an in-depth introduction to college life, covering areas such as academic expectations and skills, personal adjustments, and social issues.
 The course provides students with an opportunity to adjust to the academic and social environment of college under the guidance of an advisor and in the presence of a small group of peers.

 How Do I Register for UNI 100?

-Students are registered for UNI 101 during orientation after consultation with an academic advisor in University College.
-If you are an incoming freshman who did not pre-register for UNI 101, please contact your advisor or University College at email@example.com.
+Conditionally admitted students are registered for UNI 100 during orientation after consultation with an academic advisor in University College.
+You may contact your advisor or University College at firstname.lastname@example.org.

 What’s the Format?